-Introduction to the UN International Day of Peace Conference
+Introduction to the UN International Day of Peace Virtual Conference

 UN International Day of Peace Conference

 This conference brings together people from our diverse multi-cultural community to discuss current strategies to establish Peace at the national and local community level.

 When: the closest Saturday to Peace Day which is held Internationally on September 21st.

 Bridge of Peace